Two-Person Bargaining when the Disagreement Point is Private Information: The linear case

 \section{The linear case}

-Although the case in which the Pareto frontier, $\partial U$, is linear is somewhat special, it is interesting and relevant.
-It arises, for example, when there is pure conflict, i.e., there are just three alternatives, $ A=\{a_{0},a_{1},a_{2}\}$.
-Furthermore, as we will see in the next Section, this case also covers the one in which the players have quasi-linear utility functions; hence, when there is transferable utility.
-Note that, if $ \partial U$ is linear, a strongly efficient mechanism is fully determined by $\mu ^{1}(.)$ as $\mu ^{k}\equiv 0$ for all $k\neq 1,2$ and $\mu ^{2}\equiv 1-\mu ^{1}$.
-The latter constraint is similar to the balanced budget constraint in the quasi-linear context.
+Theorem 1 below is one of the main results of the paper.
+It states that the above observation continues to hold when beliefs are correlated, provided that $f$ has full support and the Pareto frontier $\partial U$ is linear.
+Hence, even when type-dependence appears natural and appealing, such as when types are strongly negatively correlated, it is incompatible with efficiency.
+Although the case of a linear Pareto frontier is somewhat special, it is interesting and relevant.
+It arises, for example, when there is pure conflict, i.e., there are just three alternatives, $ A=\{a_{0},a_{1},a_{2}\}$ with $a_{i}$ defined as above.
+Linearity also results when the players can use monetary transfers to reach a compromise, a case which we will discuss in more detail in Section 5.

-Theorem 1 below is the main result of the paper.
-It shows that, if the Pareto frontier is linear, then, for generic beliefs $f$, efficiency implies ordinality.
-Hence, even when cardinality appears natural and appealing, such as when types are strongly negatively correlated, it is incompatible with efficiency.

-\begin{tm} If the Pareto frontier is linear and $f$ has full support, then any efficient mechanism is ordinal. \end{tm}
+\begin{tm} If the Pareto frontier is linear and $f$ has full support, then any efficient mechanism is type-independent.\footnote{ We conjecture that Theorem 1 continues to hold when each $T_{i}$ is an interval in $ \mathbb{R} $ and $f$ admits a continuous density.
+As there is only a small literature on correlated equilibria in non-finite games, following \cite{HS89}, and there are some subtle issues, we did not pursue this direction.} \end{tm}

-\begin{proof}[Proof of Theorem 1] The proof is based on three observations.
-First, a mechanism $\mu $ is incentive compatible in bargaining problem $\Gamma (f)$ if and only if $f$ is a correlated equilibrium of a certain game $G^{\mu }$.
-Secondly, if $f$ has full support and $\mu $ is efficient, then $G^{\mu }$ is a constant-sum game.
-Thirdly, as \cite{FO90} has observed, correlated equilibria of constant-sum games have special properties.
-Reformulated in terms of the original problem, these exactly yield the ordinality of $\mu $.